EspaceNetworks/offlineimap/README.md

 # OfflineIMAP
 ***"Get the emails where you need them."***

 ## Read/sync your IMAP mailboxes.
-Works on Linux and MacOSX.
+Works on Linux and Mac OSX.

 </p>

 Links: